Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Method

 \subsection{DUST architecture}

-To effectively model both low-dimensional, temporally-smooth action trajectories and high-dimensional, spatially-structured future image observations, our architecture must strike a balance between specialized processing and joint-modal integration.
-As illustrated in Figure 2, DUST is built upon a central vision-language model (VLM) backbone that provides semantic conditioning features $\Phi_t$ from the current observation and task instruction.
-This conditioning is fed into our core diffusion model $\pi_\theta$, which takes the triplet $(o_t^s, A_t^{\tau}, \tilde{o}_{t+k}^{\tau})$ as input, which is composed of the robot proprioceptive state, noised action sequence, and noised future observation embedding.
+To effectively model both action trajectories and future image observations, our architecture must strike a balance between specialized processing and cross-modal integration.
+As illustrated in Figure 2, DUST is built upon a central vision-language model (VLM) backbone that provides semantic features $\Phi_t$ from the current observation and task instruction.
+This conditioning is fed into our core diffusion model $\pi_\theta$, which takes the triplet $(o_t^s, A_t^{\tau}, \tilde{o}_{t+k}^{\tau})$ as input, which is composed of the robot state, noised actions, and noised future observation embeddings.

 This input is processed by a stack of multimodal diffusion transformer (MMDiT) blocks.
 Critically, within each MMDiT block, the action and vision token streams are propagated through separate pathways.
-They are concatenated only temporarily during the shared cross-modal attention layer, which facilitates information exchange, and are immediately split back into their respective streams for all other operations.
+They are concatenated only during the shared cross-modal attention layer, which facilitates information exchange, and are split back into their respective streams for all other operations.
 To further decouple their dynamics and directly support our training objective (described in Section~\ref{meth_alg}), each stream receives its own distinct timestep embedding via adaptive layernorm (AdaLN)~\citep{Peebles2022DiT}.
-After traversing the shared MMDiT layers, the two streams are routed into their own modality-specific DiT blocks for several layers of fine-grained, specialized denoising.
-This final stage allows the vision pathway to focus on reconstructing a semantically consistent future embedding, while the action pathway refines the low-level motor control trajectories, thereby improving the joint modeling of both control and world dynamics.
+After traversing the shared MMDiT layers, the two streams are routed into modality-specific DiT blocks for specialized denoising.
+This final stage allows the vision pathway to focus on reconstructing semantically consistent future embeddings, while the action pathway refines the low-level motor control, thereby improving the joint modeling of control and world dynamics.